Cumin Lander

 Testing the OLED and the sensor before adding the rest.

 The construction of the legs is the same as my previous Boron Lander.
-The landing pads are small 14mm brass discs that I purchased at an etsy shop.
+The landing pads are small 14mm brass discs that I purchased from Etsy.
 You can also make your own by punching discs out of 0.5mm thick brass or copper sheet.
 Remember to solder the pads at the very end of the build.
-If you do so in the beginning, you might end up with a wobbly sculpture!
+If you do so at the start, you might end up with a wobbly sculpture!

 I forgot to take stills during the build process, but hopefully, this timelapse video gives a good idea.

-If you found this documentation useful, please consider supporting me on Patreon or buying me coffee!
+If you found this documentation useful, please consider supporting me on Patreon or Ko-fi.
 Thank you!